quay/claircore/docs/getting_started/libvuln_usage.md

 	// The maximum number of database connections in the
 	// connection pool.
 	MaxConnPool int32
-	// A connection string to the database Lbvuln will use.
+	// A connection string to the database Libvuln will use.
 	ConnString string
 	// An interval on which Libvuln will check for new security database
 	// updates.